-4.1 The lowest grade in the Service is within the Support Staff category which has a grading structure from Grade 1 to 11.
-The lowest paid worker is at Grade 2 (following the outsourcing of cleaning, there are no employees on Grade 1).
-Each grade has five levels referred to as spinal column points and a new joiner will progress through these with increasing service.
-Since the lowest paid employees are part-time the actual salary levels are pro-rata.
-The salary range at Grade 2 is currently £16,123 to £17,419 for a 37 hour week and is subject to review from the 1 April 2018.
-For contextual purposes the salary level for a full-time firefighter is £29,638 per annum and is subject to review from the 1 July 2017 which has not yet been agreed nationally.
+- 4.1 The lowest grade in the Service is within the Support Staff category which has a grading structure from Grade 1 to 11.
+However, following the outsourcing of cleaning, there are no employees on Grade 1 so the lowest grade for substantive employees is Grade 2.
+Each grade has a number of spinal column points and a new joiner will progress through these with increasing service.
+The salary range at Grade 2 is currently £17,173 to £18,319 for a 37 hour week and is usually subject to review from the 1 April each year.
+For contextual purposes the salary level for a full-time firefighter is £30,533 per annum and is usually subject to review from the 1July each year. - 4.2 However, the Service now employs a business apprentice for which the pay is £12,021 and this is now the lowest paid worker.